bishwasbhatt2/DailyGainz/HowToContribute.md

 ```

 - **Create Pull Request**: Go to GitHub and create a Pull Request to merge your changes to the `main` branch.
-- Read the PullRequest.md for template
+- Note: Make sure to follow the Pull Request template that is shown when creating a Pull Request

 ## Step 7: Firebase Rules for Development (Only for project owner)